- Social Media Manager (SM) Cover Letter

 You spend your days optimizing your social media posts, engagements, and strategies.
 With a few quick tips from us, you’ll also be well on your way to optimizing your social media manager cover letter.

 Depending on the job, recruiters and hiring managers go through stacks of cover letters for a role.
 Many are generic.
-To set yourself apart from the rest, do your research to craft a compelling cover letter that shows you’ll be a good fit for the role.
+To set yourself apart, do your research to craft a compelling cover letter that shows you’ll be a good fit for the role.

-The social media manager job description already outlines the basic requirements you’ll need to fulfill while the company website will contain valuable information you can use to tailor your cover letter to the organization.
-A little elbow grease will help you write a relevant cover letter and will also help you better prepare for common questions you could encounter during the interview.
+The social media manager job description outlines basic requirements you’ll need to fulfill while the company website will contain valuable information you can use to tailor your cover letter to the organization.
+A little elbow grease will help you write a relevant cover letter and better prepare you for common interview questions you could encounter.

 As a potential hire for the social media manager position, it’s worth demonstrating interest in the company: